 The Dormant Accounts Fund is a major source of funding for community initiatives and supports.
 These funds will also be used to support Social Enterprise.
-A National Social Enterprise Policy for Ireland is currently being drafted.
+A National Social Enterprise Policy for Ireland has been published and is available here .

 The Community Services Programme provides local social, economic and environmental services through a social enterprise model, providing a contribution towards the cost of staff in these organisations.
 It meets local service gaps and provides services and facilities that would not be available otherwise.

 Public Libraries are a free, nationwide service for everyone and play a major role in the provision of business training and education.

 They deliver a national literacy and reading programme, Right to Read and a national Work Matters programme for individuals and local enterprises.
 They also provide employment supports for locally-based entrepreneurs, start-ups and job seekers.
 You can access these services here.

 A strong local government is a key to achieving thriving communities.
 Local governments facilitate engagement and public participation.